axelKeizoStahl/set-wallpapers/README.md

 After git cloning the repo you should make the script an executable `chmod +x set-wallpaper.sh`
-You also need to install feh, which is used to set the wallpaper There is a purity option that is set to 100 where 1 is on and 0 is off, nsfw and scetchy is off on purpose.
+You also need to install feh, which is used to set the wallpaper There is a purity option that is set to 100 where 1 is on and 0 is off, nsfw is off on purpose.
 Then run it
 `./set-wallpaper.sh`
 Or put it in you rc files somewhere.